-Figure 1 below expresses these results in the form of a histogram.
+Figure 108 expresses these results in the form of a histogram.
 Closer investigation shows that the water comes from a nearby river and is only treated sporadically.
 There are also restrictions on the use of water, certainly owing to the fact that only a small number of detainees are detailed to draw water from the river and sufficient amounts cannot be brought into the prison for security reasons.
 Water is therefore rationed.
-Analysis of the domain "detainees' hygiene and health" suggests that the poor quality of the water and the restrictions on its use consequently have a direct impact on the health of the detainees (diarrhoea, skin diseases).
+Analysis of the "health and hygiene" domain leads one to believe that the poor quality of the water and the restrictions on its use have direct effects on the health of the detainees (diarrhoea, skin diseases).